-- 1. Solenoid (3) not deenergized Check control system. - 2.
-Solenoid (3) stuck open Disassemble and determine cause.
-See the Solenoid Valve section of this manual. - 3.
-Pressure reducing pilot (2) diaphragm ruptured This will be evidenced by a leakage of fuel from the vent hole in the pilot bonnet Replace diaphragm.
-See the 1340 Pilot section of this manual. - 4.
-Pressure reducing pilot (2) stem binding or seat deteriorated Disassemble pilot and determine cause.
-See the 1340 Pilot section of this manual. - 5.
-Stem of main valve (1) binding See the Model 65 Basic Valve section of this manual.
+- Pressure reducing pilot (2) diaphragm ruptured This will be evidenced by a leakage of fuel from the vent hole in the pilot bonnet Replace diaphragm.
+See the 1340 Pilot section of this manual. - Pressure reducing pilot (2) stem binding or seat deteriorated - Disassemble pilot and determine cause.
+See the 1340 Pilot section of this manual. - 3.
+Stem of main valve (1) binding or diaphragm ruptured See the Model 65 Basic Valve section of this manual.